 We welcome applications from national and international students.
 With limited places available on each course, we encourage you to apply early.

 Go to Scholarships and Bursaries for information on the funding opportunities that may be available to help with your study costs.

 5 Complete your application form

-Download your application form from the relevant course page on this website, or obtain a copy from Admissions.
+Download your application form from the relevant course page on this website, or obtain a copy from the Admissions team.
 Complete the form and send with the supporting documents listed in the 'Submitting your application' section below.

 6 After you apply

-The Admissions Office will confirm receipt of your application form by email within five working days.
+The Admissions team will confirm receipt of your application form by email within five working days.
 The acknowledgement provides information on the next stage of the application process.

-If you have any queries or require more information, please contact the Registry Office on 01243 818291 or at email@example.com.
+If you have any queries or require more information, please contact the Kate in the Registry Office on +44 (0)7771 505 666 or at email@example.com.

 Interested applicants and bursary enquiries for the Foundation Diploma in Art and Design should contact: FDADadmin@westdean.org.uk

 Interested applicants for the Developing Skills and Creative Language in Tapestry Weaving should contact: firstname.lastname@example.org